Meet Amy Sanders

 Licensed Massage Therapist

-and support the body to self-correct and heal naturally.
+Amy empowers clients to tap into their self-healing abilities, encouraging the body to self-correct and heal naturally.

 What is CranioSacral Therapy?